jemmy512/book-notes/Cpp/cpp-primer.md

 * A `load operation` with this memory order performs a consume operation on the affected memory location:
     * no reads or writes in the current thread dependent on the value currently loaded can be reordered `before` this load.
 * Writes to data-dependent variables in other threads that release the same atomic variable are visible in the current thread.
 On most platforms, this affects compiler optimizations only.
+* The std::memory_order_consume is about data dependencies on atomics.
+Both dependencies introduce a happens-before relation. [:link: Ref](https://www.modernescpp.com/index.php/memory-order-consume)
+    * `carries-a-dependency-to`: If the result of an operation A is used as an operand of an operation B, then: A carries-a-dependency-to B.
+    * `dependecy-ordered-before`: A store operation (with std::memory_order_release, std::memory_order_acq_rel or std::memory_order_seq_cst), is dependency-ordered-before a load operation B (with std::memory_order_consume), if the result of the load operation B is used in a further operation C in the same thread.
+The operations B and C have to be in the same thread.

 ### memory_order_acquire
 * A `load operation` with this memory order performs the acquire operation on the affected memory location: